 The number of OFDM symbols in the EHT-SIG field, denoted , shall be indicated in the Number Of EHT-SIG Symbols field in the U-SIG field of an EHT MU PPDU (see 36.3.11.7.2 (Content)).

-For EHT-SIG content channel c (c = 1 to 2) in 80 MHz frequency segment , the complex number assigned to the k-th data subcarrier of the n-th symbol is denoted .
-The time domain waveform for the EHT-SIG field, transmitted on frequency segment and transmit chain , is given by Equation (36-22).
+In terms of EHT-SIG for OFDMA transmission, for EHT-SIG content channel c (c = 1 to 2) in 80 MHz frequency subblock l, the complex number assigned to the k-th data subcarrier of the n-th symbol is denoted dk,n,cl.
+In terms of EHT-SIG for non-OFDMA transmission to multiple users, for EHT-SIG content channel c (c = 1 to 2), the complex number assigned to the k-th data subcarrier of the n-th symbol is denoted dk,n,c.
+In terms of EHT-SIG for non-OFDMA transmission to a single user, for a single EHT-SIG content channel, the complex number assigned to the k-th data subcarrier of the n-th symbol is denoted dk,n.
+The time domain waveform for the EHT-SIG field, transmitted on transmit chain iTX, is given by Equation (36-22).

-TXtwhere
+rEHT-SIGiTXt=1NTX∙NEHT-SIGTone∙Ω20MHzN20MHzn=0Nsym,EHT-SIG-1wTEHT-SIGt-nTSYML∙iBW∈Ω20MHzk=-2828γk-KshiftiBW,BWΓM20rkDk,n,iBW+pn+2+NU-SIGPk∙exp(j2π(k-Kshift(iBW))ΔF,Pre-EHT(t-nTSYML-TGI,Pre-EHT-TCSiTX))

+where

 NEHT-SIGTone is given in Table 36-17 (Number of modulated subcarriers and guard interval duration values for pre-EHT modulated fields).